 Makoto and his classmates enact a school trial, where they try to find out and accuse the culprit.
 As opposed to the adventure parts, this section is fully voiced.
 The court phase consists of some regular multiple-choice decisions, but most of it is devoted to an array of mini-games: in "Nonstop Debate" characters discuss the argument in real time, while their statements fly over the screen.
 The player must find a contradiction with pieces of evidence and shoot them with the appropriate word bullet.
 In "Hangman's Gambit" the player must complete a word that makes the mystery clearer by shooting the correct letters as they fly by.
 "Closing Argument" takes place near the end of the trial - the murder is displayed in the form of a comic strip and players must place missing panels in their correct location.
 The final mini-game, "Bullet Time Battle" is a rhythm game where the player must break the accused character's arguments by shooting them to a beating rhythm.

 Danganronpa was never officially localized outside of Japan on the PSP but a group named Project Zetsubou released a fan-made English version of the game's demo on October 6, 2012.
-An English patch for the full game was later released on June 23, 2013 that can only be applied to the "PSP the Best" version of Danganronpa.
+An English patch for the full game was later released on June 23, 2013 that could only be applied to the "PSP the Best" version of Danganronpa.
 Zetsubou had also begun work on translating the game's sequel for the PSP but ended up canceling the project in 2014 after NISA announced they would be localizing the title.

 - In order to hide the identity of the first death, Spike not only planted fake imagery showing the victim alive during the court phase in press screenshots and trailer footage, but also changed the character for the playable demo that was available on PSN prior to the game's release.